grid5000/g5k-api/README.md

   Do not attempt to use the directory directly, as unit test play with the git.rename dir.

-* Get access to a OAR database, unsing one of the two methods described hereafter:
+* Get access to a OAR database, using one of the two methods described hereafter:

   * Get your hands on a copy of an active database, and install it.
 Don't worry about the error messages when seeding the development database: most of them come from the fact